amoore2600/rfdumper/README.md

 In the medium size partition on the SD Card:

-The partition also includesthe bits needed to run the firmware, be carful drgaons live here too, it's best to leave this alone unless you know what your doing.
+The partition also includes the bits needed to run the firmware, be carful drgaons live here too, it's best to leave this alone unless you know what your doing.